If you have been on LinkedIn lately, you might have noticed a new type of visual content being shared in your feed.

 With Venngage Business users can export as a PDF very easily, just click Download and then select PDF:

-Now if you want to use this presentation on Instagram or turn it into a GIF, I would recommend export it as a PNG HD:
+Now if you want to use this presentation on Instagram or turn it into a GIF, I would recommend exporting it as a PNG HD:

 You can see everything that Venngage Business offers here!